 Each week Canton Patch will tell you about one great idea to give you a much deserved break and escape from it all by visiting local hotspots and area events.
 Each Great Escape feature is meant to make your life a little easier, and maybe even a bit more exciting and fun by discovering new places and things to do locally.

-The festival is two days filled with music, activities, fun and fundraising for a great cause.
+The is two days filled with music, activities, fun and fundraising for a great cause.
 Proceeds from ticket sales will go directly toward helping children overcome life-threatening challenges like violence, illness and extreme poverty, so you can even feel good that you are contributing just by buying your tickets.

 With three stages of live music performances going on at the same time, there is something for everyone.
 Headliners include Ray LaMontagne and The Avett Brothers, along with musical appearances from Michael Franti and Spearhead, The Levon Helm Band, Brandi Carlile and many more.